 Franklin County | Confidential Settlement

-In 2009, Blake Haxton — a high school senior, and co-captain of his high school crew team with scholarship offers to several universities – had both legs amputated due to his doctors’ alleged failures to timely diagnose and treat necrotizing fasciitis (commonly referred to as “flesh-eating bacteria”).
+In 2009, Blake Haxton – a high school senior and co-captain of his high school crew team with scholarship offers to several universities – had both legs amputated due to his doctors’ alleged failures to timely diagnose and treat necrotizing fasciitis (commonly referred to as “flesh-eating bacteria”).
 Blake presented to the emergency room with an extremely painful, red, swollen area on his calf.
-His medical care providers diagnosed him with a superficial skin infection, and did not consider necrotizing fasciitis until the following day when it was nearly too late to save Blake’s life.
-Blake ultimately underwent multiple surgeries resulting in the amputation of both his legs.
+His medical care providers diagnosed him with a superficial skin infection and did not consider necrotizing fasciitis until the following day, when it was nearly too late to save Blake’s life.
+Blake ultimately underwent multiple surgeries resulting in the amputation of both of his legs.
 A lawsuit filed against Riverside Hospital and several medical care providers was settled shortly prior to trial.

 Dr. John Doe And Dr. Jane Doe v.
 XYZ Hospital

 This was a confidential settlement on behalf of the parents of a 16-year-old boy, both physicians, who brought suit against a local hospital that provided cardiac care and treatment for their son’s abnormal heart condition.
 The son was cleared to play in competitive athletics and collapsed and died while playing basketball at a summer camp.
 It was determined that the previous attempts at cardiac ablation to correct the irregular electrical activity in the heart had failed, and he was still at high risk for sudden cardiac failure.
 The defendants unsuccessfully claimed that the boy died from the “sickling” of red blood cells because of a sickle cell trait.

 Dr. John Doe v.
 XYZ Hospital